 Central to RBF Law’s culture is that it lives its commitment to diversity and inclusiveness.
 RBF Law is strengthened by the life experiences of its members across ethnicities, native languages, sexual orientations, and genders.
 This is not only a matter of principle; the firm and its work are better for it.

 In his personal practice, Michael is a trial lawyer and advisor to sophisticated in-house counsel and businesses of all sizes, across an array of industries.
 Michael and RBF Law litigate and provide strategic solutions to high-profile, multi-billion dollar disputes arising out of the 2008 financial crisis, principally as trial counsel for the Lehman Brothers bankruptcy estate, AIG, and other capital markets participants.
-Representative cases in this area include:

 Michael is also lead, national counsel for AIG insurance and financial services companies protecting trade secrets and preventing unfair competition from competitors and former employees.
 RBF Law litigates these cases in courts and in FINRA and AAA arbitration across the country, regularly prosecuting and defending injunctions, and Michael appreciates the tactical use of injunction practice.
 Notably, this representation also goes back over a decade, demonstrating the strength of the relationships Michael builds with his clients.
-Other matters Michael has handled in this practice area include:

 Michael and RBF Law are often called upon to assist businesses and their current and former executives in connection with corporate break-ups and other complex commercial, financial services, securities, and bankruptcy-related disputes.
 And as a strategic advisor to long-time clients, Michael has the insight to anticipate and pre-empt potential disputes—and identify opportunities—in ways that most outside counsel do not.